-Anyone who lives in Cambridgeshire and Peterborough aged 16+ and diagnosed with a mental illness.
+- Anyone aged 16+ who lives in Cambridgeshire or Peterborough and has been diagnosed with a mental illness

-Or registered at a GP practice located in Cambridgeshire or Peterborough.
+- Or registered with a GP in Cambridgeshire or Peterborough

-This patient joined the Mental Health Trainer Service not long after suffering a break down and problems with anxiety.
-During this they had to leave their job and was unable to leave the house.
+This patient joined the Mental Health Trainer Service not long after suffering a breakdown and struggling with anxiety.
+During this time, they had to leave their job and was unable to leave the house.

-The patient’s main aim wasn’t to lose weight, they just wanted support to eat a little healthier, get more active and have a reason to leave the house.
+The patient’s main aim wasn’t to lose weight, but to get some support to eat a little bit healthier, get more active and have a reason to leave the house.

-We discussed their diet and the main challenges seemed to be portion sizes, too many unhealthy snacks and frying food.
-We started by looking at the way they were cooking and they decided to start grilling instead of frying.
+We discussed their diet and the main challenges seemed to be portion sizes, too many unhealthy snacks and frying food in lots of oil.
+We started by looking at the way they were cooking, and they decided to start grilling instead of frying.
 They also decided to swap bacon in the morning for Weetabix or Shredded Wheat which was a success.
 Another goal we set was around the amount of sugary foods they were eating.
-To begin with the patient was eating about half a packet of biscuits every day.
-When we discussed this they decided to cut down, cutting down to 4 a day, then to 2 and then having them every other day.
+To begin with, the patient was eating about half a packet of biscuits every day.
+When we discussed this, they decided to gradually cut down to 4 a day, then to 2 and then having them every other day.

-From the start of our appointments to the end I saw a huge change in this patient, they were so much more confident and happy with how their life was progressing.
-As their confidence grew they attended some wellbeing courses alongside our appointments and also started some voluntary work.
+From the start of our appointments to the end, I saw a huge change in this patient.
+They became so much more confident and happy with how their life was progressing.
+As their confidence grew, they attended some wellbeing courses alongside our appointments and also started some voluntary work.